dxxmsdxy/onchain-canon/README.md

 {"p":"oc"}
 ```

-Previous OC inscription data can be “primed” by inscribing a blank OC message on an existing OC inscription.
+Existing OC inscriptions can be “primed” by inscribing a blank OC message on an existing OC inscription.

 Primed OC inscriptions are ignored.